 Gembira Loka Zoo Feeding Time

-Take a note for feeding schedule.
+Take note of the feeding schedule.
 Because several animals don’t mind to have some audience while they eat.
-Get to know what’s the diet of snakes, giant arapaima.
-And black cormorant bird for their lunch daily.
+Get to know what’s the diet of snakes, giant arapaima, and black cormorant bird for their lunch.

 Watch chimpanzees as the mammals munch a stack of delicious sweet fruits.
 Tigers and elephants prefer no audience while they’re eating.
 But on Sundays, they make an exception.